openvinotoolkit/openvino/docs/benchmarks/performance_int8_vs_fp32.md

 @endsphinxdirective

-The table below illustrates the speed-up factor for the performance gain by switching from an FP32 representation of an OpenVINO™ supported model to its INT8 representation.
+The table below illustrates the speed-up factor for the performance gain by switching from an FP32 representation of an OpenVINO™ supported model to its INT8 representation:

 @sphinxdirective
 .. raw:: html